frozenproof/nckh2_real_2.0/README.md

 - And done!

 # This server identify each user by their wallet address upon making a request.
+The clients files are stored in iClient folder upon running !
+This can be tinkered a bit to change too ~

 # This server is ready for mainnet production as well.

 ## Current progress: ##